Martin Muwanga

 Martin Muwanga (born October 20, 1983) is a Ugandan football striker.
-He currently plays for the Ugandan Premier League club Uganda Revenue Authority SC.
+He currently plays for the Ugandan Premier League club FC Galaxia.

 Career

 Muwanga began his career with Police Jinja in the Ugandan Premier League, before moving to ATRACO FC in 2006 and then to Uganda Revenue Authority SC in 2008.

 International career

 He played from 2004 to 2005 two games for the Uganda national football team.